abhinavthula/api-test/README.md

 ## Test structure
 A test is divided in two parts:

-### Database fixup
+### Test setup
-This is an optional section called 'DB' that let you insert documents and clear mongo collections to prepare the database before the test cases run.
+This is an optional section called 'Setuo' that let you insert documents, clear mongo collections to prepare the database before the test cases run.

 #### Inserting documents
 The syntax is simply: